dhdzmota/whatsapp_nlp_personai-lity/README.md

 - first of all, one must have python3.8
 - Then you should create a new virtual environment.
-- Finally, the information of the whatsapp conversation must be in the path: raw/data/ One can change the config files to have the desired configuration
+- Finally, the information of the whatsapp conversation must be in the path: raw/data/ One can change the config files to have the desired configuration, in the path (config/config.yaml)

 With all of this information it is just a matter of executing the following command: `python general_process.py`.
 This will automatically install the dependencies and train the model.